For Peat’s Sake: Jamboree to exchange knowledge and to advance peatland’s restoration

 Overall, Indonesia’s peatland occupies more than 15 million hectares of land which covers Sumatra, Kalimantan and Papua.
 “UNDP has been supporting the efforts in restoring peatland and to create a more sustainable livelihood for peatland communities, as envisioned by the Global Goals, including Goal 15: Life on Land.
-We are grateful for the support given by Norway, which allows us to empower the local communities and to support BRG’s institutional strengthening,” said Dr Abdul Situmorang, UNDP’s Technical Advisor at the event.
+We are grateful for the confidence given by the national government through the Ministry of Environment and Forestry to us, as well as support given by Norway, which allows us to empower the local communities and to support BRG’s institutional strengthening,” said Dr Abdul Situmorang, UNDP’s Technical Advisor at the event.

-BRG is a non-structural organization that works directly under the President’s mandate.
+BRG is a non-structural organization that works directly under the President’s mandate with prominent support from the Ministry of Environment and Forestry.
 It was formed on 6 January 2016 through the Presidential Decree No. 1, 2016.
 BRG works systematically, well-targeted and comprehensive to fasten the efforts in restoring peatlands and to repair peatland’s hydrological function which was damaged by drought and fire.

 For more photos click here